MileHacker Logo

 • Southern Hospitality: Expect friendly interactions, smiles, and brief conversations.

-• Tipping: Service workers expect tips, as this forms a significant piece of their income.
+• Tipping: Service workers expect tips, since this forms a significant piece of their income.

 • Pace of Life: General pace can be somewhat slower than major East or West Coast cities.